Yelena Lugin, PharmD, BCPP

 Psychiatric Clinical Pharmacy Specialist

-Dr. Lugin is a psychiatric clinical pharmacist working primarily with rural veterans by telehealth at the Rocky Mountain Regional VA.
+Dr. Lugin is a psychiatric clinical pharmacist working primarily with rural veterans by telehealth at the Robley Rex VA.
 Board Certified in Psychiatry and Pharmacotherapy, Dr. Lugin completed her BS and PharmD degrees from the University of Georgia.
 She went on to complete a general PGY1 from Robley Rex VAMC followed by a PGY2 in psychiatry from the Rocky Mountain Regional VA.

 Cultivate your team

-One of the most important things for a successful telework experience is to continue cultivating and strengthen the relationships with your Mental Health team.
-The nurses, PA’s, social workers, therapists, psychiatrists, technicians, as well as pharmacists who work in the same area as you can be phenomenal resources and instrumental when challenges arise.
+One of the most crucial elements for a successful telework experience is maintaining and strengthening relationships with your Mental Health team.
+The nurses, PA’s, social workers, therapists, psychiatrists, technicians, as well as pharmacists who work in the same area as you can be valuable resources and instrumental when challenges arise.
 It is important to continue fostering those relationships even when working in telehealth settings.
-Some of the easiest ways to do this is to be present in virtual meetings and huddles.
+Participating actively in virtual meetings and huddles is a simple yet effective way to stay involved.
 If you have a camera then be sure to turn it on so that your team is able to see you.
-Doing this will help foster a sense of approachability and familiarity.
-If it is your first time in a meeting, be sure to introduce yourself and share what it is that you do and how you can help the team.
+Doing this helps foster a sense of approachability and familiarity.
+If it is you’re new to a meeting, taking a moment to introduce yourself and share what it is that you do and how you can support the team.
 It will be easier to work through future patient issues with collogues if a foundation has already been laid of an interdisciplinary team approach.
-Working with the team will be exceptionally helpful if ever dealing with a patient in a crisis or emergency, which is the next tip.
+Working with the team will be exceptionally helpful if dealing with a patient in a crisis or emergency, which we’ll explore in the next tip.

 What to do in a crisis or emergency